Pyozer/introduction_screen/README.md

   - Default `BouncingScrollPhysics()`
 - You can also enable right-to-left behavious by adding `rtl: true`.
   - Default `false`
-- You can provide a ScrollController for each page by adding `scrollControllers: [..]` parameter.
-  - If you have 5 pages, you can provide 5 differents ScrollController.
-  - If you want to have only one ScrollController for page **1**, you can provide: `scrollControllers: [controller1]`
-  - If you want to have only one ScrollController for page **3**, you can provide: `scrollControllers: [null, null, controller1]`
-  - Will be ignored for page(s) if `useScrollView` is set to `false` in PageViewModel(s)

 ### Parameters of PageViewModel (each pages)